Before

 Regulatory blind spots

-Every account evaluation is automatically cross-referenced against the full SARFAESI and DRT regulatory surface — not just the provisions an individual analyst happened to know.
+Every account evaluation is automatically cross-referenced against the full SARFAESI and DRT regulatory surface - not just what one analyst happened to know.

 4 → 1